jsteenkamp/orbital-site/pages/scrum-fire.md

 # Why Scrum Should Basically Just Die In A Fire

-Published Wednesday, September 17, 2014 by [Giles Bowkett](http://gilesbowkett.blogspot.com/) and since removed - [Original Article [PDF]](/static/giles.bowkett.why.scrum.should.basically.just.die.in.a.fire.pdf)
+Originally published September 17, 2014 by [Giles Bowkett](http://gilesbowkett.blogspot.com/) and since removed.

+ [Original Article [PDF]](/static/giles.bowkett.why.scrum.should.basically.just.die.in.a.fire.pdf)

 *Conversations with Panda Strike CEO Dan Yoder inspired this blog post.*